sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 Alex assumed that, whatever power he actually had, probably allowed him to control who saw him - they didn't remember anyone other than Hat Kid interacting with or even perceiving him in the game...

-Of course they would have caught the inter-dimensional traveller's attention.
+Of course they would have caught the inter-dimensional traveller's eye.
+Hopefully they didn't also capture his attention.

 *Nothing to see here...*

-They turned back around, took a deep breath, and continued along.
+Alex turned back around, took a deep breath, and continued along.

 Alex had to figure out what to do, after all.